 - Tell all of your health care providers that you take etonogestrel.
 This includes your doctors, nurses, pharmacists, and dentists.

-- If you feel that the implant has been broken or bent while in your arm, talk with the doctor.
+- If you cannot feel the implant or if you think that the implant has broken or bent while in your arm, talk with the doctor.

 - Blood clots have happened with etonogestrel.
 Sometimes, these blood clots have been deadly.
 Talk with the doctor.

 - Talk with your doctor if you will need to be still for long periods of time like long trips, bedrest after surgery, or illness.
 Not moving for long periods may raise your chance of blood clots.

 - Call your doctor right away if you have signs of a blood clot like chest pain or pressure; coughing up blood; shortness of breath; swelling, warmth, numbness, change of color, or pain in a leg or arm; or trouble speaking or swallowing.

 - A cyst on the ovary may rarely happen.

 - If you have high blood sugar (diabetes), talk with your doctor.
 This medicine may raise blood sugar.